telehash/TMesh/TMesh.md

   * if rx'd w/ matching nonce, remove ping flag and let channels go
   * only reset nonce based on channel scheduled ones

-* neighborhood map sends each nonce + offset + z
-* each window is a tx/rx, the microsecond offset even/odd determins polarity of hashnames, match=tx

 ## Mesh